AlixRegnier/kmtricks/plugins/BlockCompressor/README.md

 Compilation of the plugin and utility programs is done automatically after kmtricks compilation.

 Currently, XZ Utils is pulled from a git repository with CMake.
-In kmtricks, SDSL is build as a static library (.a) and it doesn't work when I want to incorporate it to the plugin (which is compiled into a shared library object (.so)).
+In kmtricks, SDSL is build as a static library (.a) and compilation fail because, as plugin is a shared library, SDSL must be compiled with -fPIC argument.
+You need to change SDSL CMakeLists.txt to add -fPIC and (maybe -shared).

 ### Partition

 Compressed partitions are headerless and contain many compressed blocks.
 Starting positions of compressed blocks are encoded using an Elias-Fano representation (as they are a strictly increasing sequence of integers) which is in a side file.
 Each partition has a side file, side files also contain the minimum hash value of its corresponding partition and the number of encoded integers.